Mary Stanley

-Mary Stanley (1813–1879) philanthropist and nurse, is best known for her dispute in the Crimea with her friend Florence Nightingale.
+Mary Stanley (14 December 1813 – 26 November 1879) philanthropist and nurse, is best known for her dispute in the Crimea with her friend Florence Nightingale.

 Personal life

-She was born in Alderley, Cheshire, the second of five children to Edward Stanley, later to be the Bishop of Norwich, and sister of Arthur Penrhyn Stanley, Dean of Westminster and Owen Stanley, the naval explorer.
+She was born in Alderley, Cheshire, the second of five children to Edward Stanley, later to be the Bishop of Norwich, and sister of Arthur Stanley, Dean of Westminster and Owen Stanley, the naval explorer.
 She was also a close friend of Sidney Herbert, and his wife.
 She was an ardent Puseyite.
 She converted to Catholicism in 1856.